Talking Social Green with Monty Don for the BBC

 Monty Don – journalist, television presenter (incl.
 Gardeners’ World), and a passionate gardener himself – was interested in how social cohesion and the gardens have continued to evolve to this day.

-Director of photography Mike Robinson, together with his team, translated the garden into wonderful film footage that beautifully conveys the atmosphere of the site.
+Director of photography Mike Robinson, together with his team, captured the garden in wonderful images that beautifully convey the atmosphere of the site.
 Series editor Alexandra Henderson had a firm grip on the threads of the storyline.

 It was an energizing day filled with inspiring conversations.